 Once you have all this information, make sure that your current specifications meet the requirements for your new version of Pentaho.
 The Components Reference for 8.2 has a complete list of specifications.

 Once you have verified that your system can run the new version of Pentaho, you need to make sure that all your data and custom configurations are backed up.
-Back Up and Restore Pentaho Repositories and Import and Export PDI Content have the information you need to accomplish this for users and roles, files such as dashboards and reports, schedules, data connections, Mondrian schemas, and metadata entries.
+The section called Back up Your Pentaho Server Configuration and Solutions Files in the Upgrade documentation has the information you need to do this.

 Install New Version of Pentaho